 You want to go to school close to home.

 But that’s where the Hidden Ivies and other almost Ivy schools can help.
-These universities and colleges are known for their academic opportunities and excellent faculty member just like the Ivy League.
+These universities and colleges are known for their academic opportunities and excellent faculty, just like the Ivy League.

 Secure a spot in the Ivies or the almost-Ivies

-Whether you’ve got your sights set on the Ivy League or you found an alternative among the almost-Ivies that better line up with your academic and professional goals, you’ll need some professional support to increase your chances of getting accepted.
+Whether you’ve got your sights set on the Ivy League or you found an alternative among the almost-Ivies that lines up with your academic and professional goals, you’ll need some professional support to increase your chances of getting accepted.

 Our services are specifically designed to strengthen your application to catch the attention of admissions officers and drastically improve your chances of getting accepted into your dream school.
 Whether you need a hand planning your high school courses, want some guidance on choosing summer programs, or anything in between, we can help!